Frances Bronet, Dean

 Admission to the major or the minor, degree requirements, and course offerings are described in the department sections that follow.
 Freshmen and transfer students must meet University of Oregon requirements for admission to the School of Architecture and Allied Arts.
 Work being submitted for transfer credit must be approved by the major department.

 Students develop their programs of study assisted by advisors from the department to which they have been admitted.
-Please note that some majors are available to upper-division students only or have several application cycles a year.
+Please note that some majors have several application cycles a year.

 Many courses are open to majors outside the School of Architecture and Allied Arts or to students who have not yet declared a major.
 The school offers a range of general-education, group-satisfying courses as well as courses that satisfy the multicultural requirements.
 In addition, students may access art and digital arts studio offerings as nonmajors, provided they complete the appropriate course prerequisites.
 These courses include the following: